Queer strife amid the collapse.

-Dream Askew gives us ruined buildings, ruined lives, ruined faces, loaded handguns, psychic powers, heartbroken underdogs and turbulent skies, asking “What do you do next?”
+Dream Askew gives us ruined buildings, haunted faces, strange new psychic powers, fierce queer love, and turbulent skies, asking “What do you do next?”

 Imagine that the collapse of civilization didn’t happen everywhere at the same time.
 Instead, it’s happening in waves.
 Every day, more people fall out of the society intact.
 We queers were always living in the margins of that society, finding solidarity, love, and meaning in the strangest of places.
 Apocalypse didn’t come for us first, but it did come for us.

 Gangs roam the apocalyptic wasteland, and scarcity is becoming the norm.
 The world is getting scarier, and just beyond our everyday perception, howling and hungry, there exists a psychic maelstrom.